 WORK WITH YOUNG PEOPLE

-ENGAGE, Mountview’s young people’s programme, offers a creative outlet for six to 18-year-olds through regular Saturday and summer holiday courses.
+GENERATION N*XT, Mountview’s young people’s programme, offers a creative outlet for 6 to 18-year-olds through regular Saturday and summer holiday courses.
 These provide an environment that young people take ownership of, working with professional actors, directors and choreographers to discover their creative voice.

 Young people up to the age of 24 who wish to develop their skills further can join our Young Performers’ Company which provides the space to explore ideas and create their own innovative theatre.

-Over half of these young people can only attend thanks to funding from Tottenham Grammar School Foundation and demand for places far exceeds supply.
-We plan to extend this programme to reach more young people after school, on weekends and during holidays.
+We would like to thank the Tottenham Grammar School Foundation for funding towards this programme during our time in Haringey.
+We plan to extend this programme in Peckham to reach more young people after school, on weekends and during holidays.

 WORK WITH SCHOOLS